akuklev/HOCC/README.md

 § Embracing interactive programming
 -----------------------------------

-To embrace interactive programming, we'll need to introduce substructural types for non-discardable/non-sharable objects, and the substructural cousins of the ◇- and □-modalities:
+Non-interactive programming languages only deal with data.
+To go beyond that, we'll need a concept of environment the programs can interact with and references representing the fragments of environment available for interaction.
+As opposed to values, reference-valued variables are substructural (not invariant under substitution) and may have usage limitations (be non-discardable and/or non-sharable), properly described in terms of quantitative type theories first introduced by C. McBride.
+In a language with references, the contexts of expressions keep track of available references besides available values, leading to substructural cousins of ◇/□-modalities.
+The usual □-modality (written “const” in Kotlin) describes finite closed expressions which also can be understood as compile-time constants.
+Its substructural cousing is the `pure` modality: pure expressions are the ones not using any references even if these are available in the context.
+It's dual is the `interactive` modality, which contains expressions that might have captured references, i.e. they can make use of references not present in the context.
+The `interactive` modality is closely related to `suspend`-functions in Kotlin.
+In fact, if we only allow IO and other interactions with external shared mutable objects only happen non-blockingly via coroutines, `interactive` and `suspend` would coincide.
-`interactive` and `pure`, the `interactive` being closely related to `suspend`-modality of Kotlin coroutines.
-We'll have to develop notions of (captured or standalone) objects, references and capabilities, the linear, cartesian, and opaque variables related to the same entity.

 We'll understand Kotlinesque structured concurrency and Rustacean structured (lifetime-based) ownership-management as instances of structured ressource management, where managed shared objects are understood as addressable parts of the state of their respective arena, which can be either an addressable part of an enclosing arena a captured/standalone object in its own right.
 We'll show how objects and arenas can be defined as